nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Download the program in the other computer and overwrite the empty data file it creates with the data from your previous **_25HoursADay.jar_**.
+**A**: Download the application in the other computer and overwrite the empty data file it creates with the data from your previous **_25HoursADay.jar_**.

 **Q**: Can I use **_25HoursADay_** on different operating systems like Linux, Windows, or macOS?

 **A**: Yes, **_25HoursADay_** is compatible with Linux, Windows and macOS.

-**Q**: Will the data be saved if I accidentally close my program without typing the command bye?
+**Q**: Will the data be saved if I accidentally close my application without typing the command bye?

-**A**: Yes, the data will automatically be saved locally even when you close your program halfway.
+**A**: Yes, the data will automatically be saved locally even when you close your application halfway.

 **Q**: If I wrongly deleted my task, can I undo it?